 Restaurante Los Pescaditos

 Los Pescaditos is a small restaurant in a street close to the central square of Isla Holbox.
 It only has three tables outside and it’s a great place to do some people watching.
-The food and drinks are cheap, and the staff is really friendly.
+They’ve got great authentic Mexican food, the drinks are cheap, and the staff is really friendly.

 ROOTS Pizzas a la leña Isla Holbox

 The pizza you get at ROOTS is legendary in Isla Holbox.
 If you like pizza, this is the place to order them.
 They are quite expensive but definitely worth it.
 I enjoyed my pizza so much, that I forgot to take a picture in this restaurant.

 Are you feeling like getting a real Mexican breakfast?
 Check out Limoncito Breakfast, a small restaurant at the main square in Isla Holbox.
 They offer many choices of food and they have some great fruit juices.

 Taco Queto is the place to go when you want traditional Mexican food on a budget.
 It’s a food truck and they build a restaurant around it.
 There are so many dishes on the menu, and I would recommend ordering several things to try many of them (the portions are small).
 It can get very busy at night, but you’ll always get service with a smile.
 During my stay in Isla Holbox, I ate here three times, that’s how much I loved this place!